 We recognise that engaging curriculum has a positive effect on wellbeing but also that learning can be severely impacted without good mental health.
-Therefore as part of our School Strategic Plan we have developed programs and strategies to build social and emotional wellbeing, and those that support individuals and specific groups of students.
+Therefore as part of our strategic plans we have developed programs and strategies to build connection, social and emotional wellbeing, some that support individuals and specific groups of students.
 Some programs provide both.

-The Albert Park Way is an initiative of our work on Kids Matter and considered fundamental to all of our work at APPS.
+The Albert Park Way is considered fundamental to all of our work at APPS.
 It is a common language of action and behaviour that we can all use on a daily basis and to instil a pride in the way we work and play.
 Positive behaviour is acknowledged formally in school assemblies through the presentation of Albert Park Way bands.

-The school is very well equipped with technology as a tool for learning.
-The eSmart program aims to explicitly teach cybersafe and responsible online behaviour to students across the school but recognise that it is best taught in partnership between home and school.
-We participate in the Department of Education Bully Busters program and work closely with the Alannah and Madeline Foundation and engage them to provide, staff, students and parent information sessions.
-Keep your eyes peeled for the date of the sessions currently being organised.
+eSmart and cyber safety programs are taught explicitly to promote cybersafe and responsible online behaviour of students across the school but we recognise that it is best taught in partnership between home and school.
+We participate in the Department of Education Bully Busters program and work closely with the Alannah and Madeline Foundation and engage them and other providers to deliver staff, students and parent information sessions.

 Initiatives to build boost wellbeing and engagement

-The re-instatement of our library, has also provided a secure and quiet retreat for students.
-It allows for supervised book browsing, borrowing and quiet activities for the first half hour of every lunchtime.
+Our library provides a secure and quiet retreat for students.
+It allows for supervised book browsing, borrowing and quiet activities for the half hour of every lunchtime.
 Students then have a short time to stretch their legs and release energy before they return to classrooms.

-Our recent focus has been on purchasing outdoor play equipment as a strategy to provide structured play opportunities and to enhance use of quiet ‘corners’ as respite from our crowded yard.
-Through a Telstra grant, organised by our parents and the Earn and Learn token program, we now have several large construction and games sets.
-‘Paradise’ has become particularly busy outdoor play area.
+We have purchased outdoor play equipment as a strategy to provide structured play opportunities and to enhance use of quiet ‘corners’ as respite from our crowded yard.

 Programs targeting specific groups and individuals

-DET School Psychologist works with our team to provide assessments for students referred by teachers in consultation with parents.
+DET Student Services Support Officer works with our team to provide assessments for students referred by teachers in consultation with parents.
 They provide feedback with recommendations that are then incorporated into Individual Education Plans and regular Student Support Group meetings are held if required.
-The DET School Psychologist also plays a vital role in enabling us to access Program for Students with Disabilities funding.
+The SSSO team also play a vital role in enabling us to access Program for Students with Disabilities funding.